edxhayter/SQL-Murder-Mystery/README.md

 The SQL Murder Mystery is an online challenge designed to teach SQL concepts in a fun and engaging way.
 Check out the challenge [here](https://mystery.knightlab.com/) before diving into this script.

+First the goal was to look at the crime report:
+\```sql
+SELECT *
+FROM crime_scene_report
+WHERE type = 'murder'
+AND city = 'SQL City'
+AND date = '20180115'
+\```
+This revealed two witnesses:
+Witness 1 lives in the last house on Northwestern Dr.
+Witness 2's first name is Annabel and they live on Franklin Ave.